favonia/cloudflare-ddns/docs/CONTRIBUTING.markdown

    We rely on the meta-linter `golangci-lint` to enforce coding styles.
 Whatever `golangci-lint` says is our coding style (unless the maintainer says otherwise).
 You can wait for GitHub Actions (usually very fast) or run `golangci-lint run` locally.
 Your must pass all automatic checks cleanly, possibly except the coverage checks, unless the maintainer says your code is okay.

+4. Keep design documentation durable.

+   If you edit `docs/designs/`, write for a future reader who needs to understand the current intended design rather than the current pull request.
+Describe present semantics directly, avoid vague rollout-relative wording such as "currently" or "first implementation", use explicit versions or changes when historical context matters, and move project-wide policy into the project-wide design notes instead of inventing a separate local policy in each feature note.

 Once you make the pull request, the maintainer will check your code and decide what to do.
 We loosely follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and will update your pull request’s title.
 Don’t worry too much about commit messages as long as it’s clear what individual commits do.

 ## 🧑‍⚖️ Who’s in Charge